mkv25-games/LD30/design/tasklist.md

 Bugs
 ----
-+ Horrendous lag spike when selecting a tile for movement, especially bad when portals are available
 + Eliminating a player from a 6 player game reverted the player order back to Player 1
-- Profiling screen visible

 Improvements based on Player feedback
 -------------------------------------